gemesa/phantom-pass/README.md

 # phantom-pass

-Phantom Pass is a collection of LLVM IR level obfuscation passes.
+Phantom Pass is a collection of LLVM IR and machine IR level obfuscation passes.
 The techniques are either extracted from [reversed malware samples](https://shadowshell.io/) or obtained via OSINT.

 The documentation can be found [here](https://shadowshell.io/phantom-pass/).